cwieder/metabolomics-ORA/README.md

 This repository contains the code to run the simulations presented in the study.
 The Python code to generate the results is contained within the Jupyter notebook **src/reproducible_simulations.ipynb**.
 Users may adapt the code in the notebook to perform the simulations on their own data.
-All code has been tested using Python 3.8.
+All code has been tested using Python 3.8 on MacOS (v11.2.3) with standard hardware (16GB RAM).

 <h2>Getting started</h2>
 Clone the repository